AP Advisory: NHL season coverage | Federal News Network

 — After the New York Rangers made the Eastern Conference final without a captain, they wasted little time awarding veteran Jacob Trouba the “C.” Rebuilding Montreal did the same with Nick Suzuki, and Philadelphia is also expected to name a captain.
 After several years of teams going by without a defined captain, the pendulum is swinging back to the hockey tradition of each team designating one leader.
 By Hockey Writer Stephen Whyno.

-HKN—BEHIND THE STRIPES — NHL referee Garrett Rank is still an amateur golfer.
+— NHL referee Garrett Rank is still an amateur golfer.
 Younger ref Ryan Daisy is coming off his first Stanley Cup Final.
 Former player Crey Syvret is still transitioning to a different role officiating games.
 Decades after the decision was made to remove officials’ last names from the backs of their jerseys, the men — and women — still have individual personalities, and building rapport with players and coaches remains part of the job.
 By Hockey Writer Stephen Whyno.
-UPCOMING: 650 words, photos by noon Oct.
-2.

 — The Avalanche return from their fun-loving, Cup-hoisting summer adventures knowing this: Staying at hockey’s mountaintop may prove even more difficult than reaching that summit.
 There have been just two teams to repeat in the cap era that began in 2005.
 By Pat Graham.